senthilkandasamy/MKLLab/README.md

 # MarkelLab
-Asp.net core service for Markel Assessment.
+Asp.net core service.
 This application is built with few assumptions:
 1. The code should be production ready with data created via code

 # Markel Claims Service